India plans $330 billion renewables push by 2030 without hurting coal

 “It may not be advisable to effect a sudden abandonment of coal based power plants without complete utilization of their useful lifetimes as it would lead to stranding of assets that can have further adverse impact on the banking sector,” the survey said.

-Thermal power plants account for 80% of all industrial emissions of particulate matter, sulfur and nitrous oxides in India. reut.rs/2Jb9whK
+Thermal power plants account for 80% of all industrial emissions of particulate matter, sulfur and nitrous oxides in India.

-India, one of the world's largest coal producers and greenhouse gas emitters, estimates coal to be its energy mainstay for at least the next three decades. reut.rs/2LCxOTa
+India, one of the world's largest coal producers and greenhouse gas emitters, estimates coal to be its energy mainstay for at least the next three decades.

 The country’s coal use rose 9.1% to nearly a billion tonnes in 2018-19.